Comedy Raja Kalakkal Rani

-The show was won by duo Sunita Gogi and TSK.
-While other duo Rithika Tamil Selvi and KYP Bala emerged as the runner up of the show.
-While Ramar and Deepa Shankar emerged as third place and Vinodh and Pranika emerged as fourth place.
+The show was won by duo Sunita Gogoi and TSK, while another duo Rithika Tamil Selvi and KPY Bala emerged as the runner up of the show.
+Ramar and Deepa Shankar came in third place and Vinodh and Pranika came in fourth place.
 Actor Jiiva also appeared as a special guest and judge during the grand finale.

 Format

 The format of this show is that 10 male comedians will pair up with 10 female television actresses individually.
-The duo who performs the best comedy act in the week and receive high scores from the judging panel will excel to the next round, however the duo with the least amount of points that week will be eliminated from the show.
+The duo who performs the best comedy act in the week and receive high scores from the judging panel will excel to the next round, however the duo with the fewest points that week will be eliminated from the show.
 The duo who wins the show receives 3 lakh cash prize and a trophy.